KEA-Data-Science/unittest-string-exercises/readme.md

 If you run the tests now they all fail.

 Your job is to read the tests and afterwards create the right code for the methods in this StringExercises class.

+When all tests pass you solved the exercises tasks.